← Back to projects

 User Interface of AutoThaw

-• ESP32 firmware in C++ with weather API polling and motor control
+• C++ firmware with weather API polling, JSON parsing, and motor control logic

-• Gemini API integration for intelligent dispensing decisions
+• Gemini API for multi-signal intelligent dispensing decisions

 • ElevenLabs voice alerts for system status and warnings

-• Tailscale for secure remote access and monitoring
+• Tailscale for secure remote access without port forwarding

 What I Learned

-AutoThaw pushed me to think across the full stack simultaneously — mechanical tolerancing, firmware logic, and API integration all had to work together.
-Getting the interference fit right took several print iterations, and integrating multiple external APIs taught me how to architect software around unreliable network conditions.
+AutoThaw pushed me to think across the full stack simultaneously — mechanical tolerancing, power electronics, firmware logic, and API integration all had to work together as one system.
+Getting the interference fit right took several print iterations, and debugging the MOSFET circuit reinforced a lesson I now apply to every hardware project: always verify power delivery and current requirements before assuming the control logic is the problem.
+Integrating multiple external APIs also taught me how to architect software around unreliable network conditions, building in retries and fallback states so the system degrades gracefully rather than failing silently.

 Quick Facts